bbauska/BI-JS-for-webdev/README.md

 The first one is, concatenation.

-So concatenation is the process of joining two or

-more strings together to create a new string.
+Concatenation is the process of joining two or more strings together to create a new string.
 In JavaScript you can concatenate strings using the plus operator or the concat() method.
 Let\'s look at the examples.

-So let\'s go to the VS code, and here I have a file that is stringManipulation.js.
+Let\'s go to the VS code, and here I have a file that is stringManipulation.js.

 So let\'s create two strings, let str1, and this would be Hello.
 And let\'s create another string that would be let str2, and this would be World.
 And let\'s use these two operators and methods.

-So the plus operator can be used to concatenate two or more strings.

-So we can say let result and it would be equal to str1.
+The plus operator can be used to concatenate two or more strings.
+We can say let result and it would be equal to str1.

 Then we can say +.
 And then we have to add a space, so let\'s add some empty space.
 Then again, this + operator and then str2.
 If I do console.log(result), we should get the two added strings.
 Meanwhile, let\'s also perform the same thing using a concat() method.

 The concat() method can be used to concatenate two or more strings together.

-So here we have this result, and let\'s say,

-Let result 2.
+So here we have this result, and let\'s say, Let result 2.

 And in this case we will use a concat() method.

-So we\'ll say str1.concat.
+We\'ll say str1.concat.

 And we want to add a space, and then we want to add str2.